When you want to create custom foam inserts, foam letters, or foam-based products, laser cutting can be a great choice.

 With the focus set a little deep, you can get clean incisions on thick foam sheets.

-Foams generally produce less fumes, but when cutting thick or high-density foams, you may experience high levels of smoke.
+Foams generally produce fewer fumes, but when cutting thick or high-density foams, you may experience high levels of smoke.

 Fumes coming in front of the laser beam will reduce the laser intensity and cause uneven cuts on the work material.
 It can also build up heat in the work area.

 It is better to run an air assist and a fume exhaust while laser cutting foam.
-Those will keep the laser beam free from interferences.
+Those will keep the laser beam free from interference.